1989 expulsion of Turks from Bulgaria: Bulgarian Muslims and Bulgarian Turks

-In discourse, the "Big Excursion" is sometimes merged with the longstanding assimilationist policies of the Bulgarian state towards its Muslim minority or the "Revival Process" in particular.
-It is treated as an endpoint.
-In contrast to assimilation campaigns, however, the "Big Excursion" was unprecedented before 1989.
-Similarly, the Holocaust was of a distinct and unprecedented character from the series of pogroms and anti-semitic campaigns which preceded it and is treated as such by historians.

 Legal reforms

 Passports were restricted in all Soviet bloc nations.
 Typically, passports were only issued to a select group and had to be relinquished to government authorities.
-Passports were also usually not issued to entire families for travel to capitalist countries to reduce defection.
-On May 19, however, Bulgaria substantially loosened its passport regime and allowed Bulgarian citizens to keep their travel documents at home.
+To mitigate defection, passports were also usually not issued to entire families for travel to capitalist countries.
+On May 19, 1989, Bulgaria substantially loosened its passport regime and allowed Bulgarian citizens to keep their travel documents at home.
 During May 1989, Communist Bulgaria issued passports to all those it considered to be Turks.
+While changes to the passport regime were originally meant to come into force in September 1989, events developed quickly and the passport changes were utilized by Bulgarian Turks as early as June 1989.